-- Development of publicity and awareness materials - Organizing and conducting of workshops, awareness programs and public talks - Review organizational structure and bidding for new positions - Consultation and recruitment of additional staff and re-engineering of complaint handling processes - Conduct relevant training for staff - Build stronger relationship with SIG ministries and other government bodies - Consultation with responsible bodies and agencies to comply with OOSI investigation report recommendations - Develop monitoring and performance framework for Corporate Plan that includes development of key indicators for reporting - Develop an internal reporting template for unit heads to use when submitting reports - Ensure Annual Report to Parliament is delivered by due date - Continue consultation with MPS, line ministries and other government bodies on the development of complaint handling system for the public service - Develop a proposed inclusive complaint handling system for the public service - Assist OOSI to create own website to facilitate the policy - Coordinate with other divisional heads to ensure the annual report is produced - Work with divisional heads to produce annual work plan cost - Consult and establish an effective relationship with mainstream media agencies - Reassess the OOSI complaint aerogram initiative for improvement or discontinuity.
-Review MOU with Postmaster annually. - Consult and establish effective relationship with umbrella NGO bodies like SIDT, and main NGO groups - Develop and publish OOSI bi-annual newsletter and circulate to SIG ministries, bodies and public - Conduct awareness talks, workshops and presentations on the role and functions of the Ombudsman to IPAM participants, ministries staff, government bodies, schools, communities and public
+- Development of publicity and awareness materials. - Organizing and conducting of workshops, awareness programs and public talks. - Conduct relevant training for staff. - Build stronger relationship with SIG ministries and other government bodies - Consultation with responsible bodies and agencies to comply with OOSI investigation report recommendations. - Develop an internal reporting template for unit heads to use when submitting reports - Ensure Annual Report to Parliament is delivered by due date. - Continue consultation with MPS, line ministries and other government bodies on the development of complaint handling system for the public service. - Develop a proposed inclusive complaint handling system for the public service. - Update and maintain the OOSI website. - Coordinate with other divisional heads to ensure the annual report is produced. - Consult and establish an effective relationship with mainstream media agencies. - Reassess the OOSI complaint aerogram initiative for improvement or discontinuity.
+Review MOU with Postmaster annually - Consult and establish effective relationship with umbrella NGO bodies like SIDT, and main NGO groups. - Develop and publish OOSI bi-annual newsletter and circulate to SIG ministries, bodies and public. - Conduct awareness talks, workshops and presentations on the role and functions of the Ombudsman to IPAM participants, ministries staff, government bodies, schools, communities and public. - Prepare and present radio awareness talks on the new Ombudsman Act 2017 - Identify and advise on areas warranting own initiative investigation. - CMS management. - Conduct research into potential topics for own motion initiative investigation.